emagiz/emdocs/mds/microlearning/intermediate-solution-architecture-function-of-h2-database.md

     - H2 Database temporarily stores data
     - Acts as a bridge between the entry (where data arrives or is retrieved) and the first queue (the onramp)
     - Holds data in case the queue (the onramp) cannot be reached
-    - Smooths out the amount of data that is transported from the connector to the container runtime as it periodically checks for new data
+    - Smoothen the amount of data that is transported from the connector to the container runtime as it periodically checks for new data

 ##### Theory